 Wrapping It Up

 Now that I’ve told you all the ways you might be neglecting “the competition,” hopefully you’ve got a million ideas firing at once.
-Or if nothing else, the hunger to figure out what your consumers think about your brand or how your “other” competitors are attacking the marketing place.
+Or if nothing else, you’ve got the hunger to figure out what your customers think about your brand or how your “other” competitors are attacking the marketing place.